 6. How would you typically develop a design from start to finish?

-Design takes place at concept level before being presented to the client.
+The design takes place at the concept level before being presented to the client.
 We then iterate and develop this in response to the client feedback.

 7. How important is your website and social media to your business?